 The bridal bouquet is more than a bunch of flowers that you carry down the aisle or use as a prop for your wedding photos.
 It’s a living, breathing symbol of a fresh start—the beginning of a beautiful, happy and exciting new chapter in your life with your loved one.
 That’s why picking the right arrangement is one of the most important decisions a bride has to make.
 But sometimes, finding a bride bouquet with the right size, shape, colors and flowers to match your wedding-day style is no easy task.
-Need some help making sure your blooms are a match made in heaven for your big day?
+Need some help making sure your wedding flowers are a match made in heaven for your big day?
 Here are a few tips from the pros on how to choose a bridal bouquet that’s perfect for you and your wedding.

 Selecting Your Bridal Bouquet Shape and Size